Webpage schema

 Webpage schema is a type of Schema which is supposed to be implicitly defined, according to Schema.org but by adding the “About” and “Mentions” property, it seems you greatly enhance the ability of Google to understand the content on the page.
 This, in turn, can improve your search listings and search visibility.

 There has been some controversy on whether Structured data improves rankings.
-John Muller and Glen Gabe had a to-and-fro on Twitter picked up by SE Roundtable last year and the response was almost cryptic, but clear when you read between the lines.
+John Muller and Glen Gabe had a to-and-fro on Twitter picked up by SE Roundtable and the 2022 response was almost cryptic, but clear when you read between the lines.
 Adding structured data helps with meaning and context, but does not help improve the “power” of a page, for want of a better word.
-(To increase power, contextually relevant links into the page helps.
-Luckily, you are all inLinks users, right?)
+To increase power, contextually relevant links into the page helps.
+Luckily, we have recently launched your Free SEO inLinks Trial, so try it out right now and sign up today to understand more about our full fleet of features.

 The research backs up this idea.
 Good use of the WebPage “About” property and “Mentions” property bypasses shortcomings in Google’s NLP algorithm.
 SEO Skeptic’s research presented in 2015 in San Jose showed how valuable structured data can be for SEO: